coolotter/Virtual-Screening-for-Abl-Kinase/README.md

 This repo is a demonstration of using deep learning for Virtual Screening.
 My target will be Abl kinase (1FPU) and my dataset comes from http://dude.docking.org/ which provides active and decoy molecules for virtual screening.
 For prediction, I obtained my dataset through https://zinc.docking.org/, which is a database for commerically available compounds for virtual screening.

-I have added my comments and thoughts in the pdf file.
+I have added my comments and thoughts in the pdf file, alternatively you can view it as a blogpost through medium (still in draft): https://medium.com/@diandrasafira/deep-learning-for-the-virtual-screening-1cd9fb2720c1.
 Hopefully this will inspire more chemists (especially my group members) to use machine learning for their research.

 ## Prerequisites
 To do this project properly: